tyagismriti/TravelSite-master/TravelSite-master/README.md

 # TravelSite - Online Travel Reservation System
-In this project, our group (team of 4) have designed and implemented a relational database system to support the operations of an online travel reservation system.
-We have used HTML for the user interface, MySQL for the database server, and Java JDBC for the backend connectivity between the user interface and the database server.
+In this project, I have designed and implemented a relational database system to support the operations of an online travel reservation system.
+I have used HTML for the user interface, MySQL for the database server, and Java JDBC for the backend connectivity between the user interface and the database server.